diegotorres03/web-components-repository/docs/step-by-step.md

 This `app-route`, when the hash is matched, it will display its content and it will emit the `activated` event.

-Let's see this in action by adding an `app-modal` that asks for a username every time we navigate to the `Game` page. fFrst, let's add an `id` attribute to the game route:
+Let's see this in action by adding an `app-modal` that asks for a username every time we navigate to the `Game` page.
+First, let's add an `id` attribute to the game route:
 ```html
   <app-route id="game-route" hash="game">
 ```